graphcore/tutorials/tutorials/tensorflow1/half_precision_training/README.md

 This means that on average, the values of the parameters of a network will be close to the values they would have had if a higher-precision format had been used.
 The added bonus of using stochastic rounding is that the parameters can be stored in FP16, which means the parameters can be stored using half as much memory.
 This can be especially helpful when training with small batch sizes, where the memory used to store the parameters is proportionally greater than the memory used to store parameters when training with large batch sizes.

 To use stochastic rounding, you must enable it when you configure your IPU or IPUs.
-For Poplar SDK releases before 2.1, it was necessary to also explicitly enable or disable floating-point exceptions and NaN-on-overflow mode.
-With the new configuration API, this is no longer necessary.
+There are three modes of operation defined by the [StoachsticRoundingBehaviour enum](https://docs.graphcore.ai/projects/tensorflow1-user-guide/en/latest/tensorflow/api.html?highlight=StochasticRoundingBehaviour#tensorflow.python.ipu.config.StochasticRoundingBehaviour): `OFF`, `ON` or `REPLICA_IDENTICAL_ONLY`.
+We will use the `ON` option here.

 While using stochastic rounding can help with the convergence of neural networks trained entirely in FP16, it may still be necessary to do some computations in FP32 for stability.